Signs of Burnout

 Having a heavy workload: Jobs which require long hours can often inspire a feeling that one is working continually to finish an insurmountable workload.
 Particularly in professions where producing high-quality work is constantly required, such as being a lawyer, doctor or teacher, a constantly heavy workload can become overwhelming, leading to burnout.

-Experiencing vicarious trauma: Working with people experiencing or processing traumatic events is an emotionally intense experience.
-Social workers, therapists and others who work in close contact with those experiencing problems of a sensitive or triggering nature, are at risk of becoming emotionally affected by the ideas they encounter at work, and this may extend to feeling helpless, disturbed or unhappy outside of work hours.
+Experiencing vicarious trauma: Working with people experiencing or processing traumatic events is an emotionally intense experience, which can inspire anxiety.
+Social workers, therapists and others who work in close contact with those experiencing stressors of a sensitive or triggering nature, are at risk of becoming emotionally affected by the ideas they encounter at work, and this may extend to feeling stressed, helpless, disturbed or unhappy outside of work hours.
+Periods of time spent processing emotions related to one’s job after hours constitute interruptions to one’s work/life balance.

 People who encounter disturbing material as a result of their job, such as forensic analysts, are also at risk of experiencing vicarious trauma.
 Over time, living at this heightened pitch of emotion can lead to the feelings of distress and exhaustion associated with burnout.

 Lacking autonomy: Administrative and service jobs are associated with long hours and hard work, but mostly involve following set processes, with no possibility for innovation on the part of the person performing the role.
-Working within a structured system over which one has no control, in order to perform duties that do not vary on a day-to-day basis, can become monotonous.
-Jobs of this nature are often associated with perpetuating a lack of motivation and feelings of boredom and/or frustration.
+Environments where this is the case for most employees generally have low morale, overall.
+This is because working within a structured system over which one has no control, in order to perform duties that do not vary on a day-to-day basis, can become monotonous.
+Jobs of this nature are often associated with a lack of motivation and feelings of boredom and/or frustration.

 Perceiving one’s work to be futile: The sensation that the duties one performs at work are failing to have the desired effect, can cause a person to develop burnout, particularly if this occurs for a prolonged period of time.
-Not being given credit for one’s achievements, having one’s suggestions ignored or having one’s work discarded rather than incorporated into projects can all be factors which engender a sense of futility, ultimately causing burnout.
+Not being given credit for one’s achievements, having one’s suggestions ignored, experiencing continual interruptions throughout the working day or having one’s work discarded rather than incorporated into projects can all be factors which engender a sense of futility, ultimately causing burnout.

 Not being sufficiently rewarded: It is widely accepted that one’s job will be more rewarding in some capacities than in others.
 For example, an accountant may not find their role emotionally rewarding, but would expect to be financially well-compensated for their efforts.
 In contrast, academics often accept that they will not earn a significant amount of money, but will expect their work to be intellectually stimulating and emotionally rewarding.
 Feeling that one’s job is insufficiently rewarding in any capacity, however, can be a significant causal factor in burnout.